Fertility

 When should I suspect infertility is a problem?

-If you’re following a healthy lifestyle and can’t get pregnant after 12 months of actively trying (or six months for women 35 and older), you should get a fertility workup at Lucina Women's Health and Midwifery.
+If you’re following a healthy lifestyle and can’t get pregnant after 12 months of actively trying (or six months for women 35 and older), you should get a fertility workup at Lucina Women's Health.

 Infertility may be due to problems with the woman, the man, or both.
 Also, it’s not unusual for the cause of infertility to go undiagnosed.

-With guidance and treatment from the skilled team at Lucina Women's Health and Midwifery, infertility is usually overcomeable, and couples go on to have a healthy pregnancy.
+With guidance and treatment from the skilled team at Lucina Women's Health, infertility is usually overcomeable, and couples go on to have a healthy pregnancy.

 How does a doctor evaluate infertility?

-The doctors at Lucina Women's Health and Midwifery recommend a number of screening tests to look for hormonal issues, signs of infection, organ abnormalities, and ovulation irregularities.
+The doctors at Lucina Women's Health recommend a number of screening tests to look for hormonal issues, signs of infection, organ abnormalities, and ovulation irregularities.
 Expect to undergo:

 They also take into account your partner’s sperm quality and quantity.